evelinabmcc/ADAPT/Future Plans.md

    <p>**Courses** section will be widely expanded and enhanced by filtering the search bar according to course type, and institution.

    <p>**Jobs Map** will use Structured Data Mark-ups for more interactivity with the user and the companies seeking emloyees.
    Data will be updated in real time.
 The user will be able to choose a query for the type of business they are looking for, as well as a radius from his/her current location.
+We will be switching to ArcGIS Online and use a feed routine, in order to automate updates of the GIS layers.
+Application of Python Language necessary.
    <p>**Career Center* We will improve the matching algorithm for a more thorough Study and Training plan.
 We will make it more interactive though the use of Node.Js (ex: Express app)

    <p>**Resume Center** will provide 2 options for building a Resume: